kilimanjarx/shopee-scraping/README.md

 # Shopee Web Scraper

-- A simple web scraper to extract listings data on https://shopee.com.my/shocking_sale and get the result through email
+- A simple web scraper to extract listings data of item that I wanted to buy on https://shopee.com.my/shocking_sale and get the result through email

 Disclaimer: This project is purely for learning purposes only